 The potential for the initialism to become unwieldy has been an issue for the community.
 In Gay folk speech, one of the names for the acronym has been alphabet soup, referring to an almost indecipherable mass of seemingly random letters that is not understood outside of a few politically correct activists.
 As such, the acronym may do the opposite of what it was designed to do: its opaqueness may render the entire collective invisible.

 The sequence of the letters created its own controversy.
 People are not in total agreement whether the order should begin with a gender-neutral term (Gay) that has not always been gender-neutral (after Stonewall, “gay” became equivalent to “gay male”), or with Lesbian, a group that faces double discrimination of sex and orientation.
-Because the history of Gay Liberation includes marginalization of women, L comes before G in most forms of the acronym.
+Because the history of Gay Liberation includes marginalizing women and putting women in a lesser category, L comes before G in most forms of the acronym.

 etsy.com/listing/82852526/tlgb-translesbiangaybi-pin-125-from, April 2012